Round And Round We Go

 However, the view over the city centre and toward Hallgrímskirkja in particular was beautiful.
 Getting a birds-eye view of Reykjavík’s iconic church had previously been reserved for those visiting Perlan’s viewing deck, so the vantage point from the Reykjavík Wheel was lovely — in one direction.
 Since the wheel has been erected right beside a docking point for massive cruise ships, even from the highest point of the trip and standing up in my compartment, the view of Mount Esja and the glistening architecture of Harpa is obstructed.

-For one adult and one child to ride (a ride is two times around the wheel), I paid 5.000 ISK (US$ 36 / 34 euro).
+For one adult and one child to ride (a ride is two times around the wheel), I was charged 5.000 ISK (US$ 36 / 34 euro).
 No other rider boarded or even approached the wheel during our ride.
+Oddly, the website for the Reykjavík wheel lists the price for one adult and one child as 4.000 ISK — I guess ethics weren’t one of the factors Reykjavík took into account when picking their operator of choice.

 The verdict